 Walk - Mullion & Poldhu

-- On the main road turn right and cross over to walk past both the cricket ground and Glenmoor Lane.
+- On the main road turn right and walk past both the cricket ground and Glenmoor Lane.
 Take the footpath to the left of the bungalow after the postbox and cross the field to the corner diagonally opposite, coming out on a small road.